danjames68/greenspeed/user/pages/01.home/02._what-we-do/basic.en.md

 ---
-title: 'We build lightweight and blazingly fast websites.
+title: 'We build lightweight fast websites.
 And we host them on servers powered by renewable energy.'
 smallTitle: 'What we do'
-menu: 'what we do'
+menu: 'about'
 button1Text: 'Contact Us'
 button1Link: '#contact'
 visible: true